 Towards Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults.

 Heart Valve Voice's early policy work exposed the lack of consensus on best practice care for patients with heart valve disease in the UK.
 Our subsequent engagement with clinicians and patients highlighted the need for a disease specific national guideline, authored and published by NICE.

-In order to make the case to NICE for the development of this guideline, in 2017 we set out to develop a ‘gold standard’ in the diagnosis, treatment and management of heart valve disease.
-Throughout 2017, a number of working groups were brought together to support the development of this document.
-These groups included senior healthcare professionals and key opinion leaders from the fields of cardiology and heart valve disease, in addition to patients.The resulting report – Towards a Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults – was published in 2018 and set out best practice for the care of heart valve disease across the patient pathway.
-Heart Valve Voice’s early policy work exposed the lack of consensus on best practice care for patients with heart valve disease in the UK.
-Our subsequent engagement with clinicians and patients highlighted the need for a disease specific national guideline, authored and published by NICE.
+In order to make the case to NICE for the development of this guideline, we set out to develop a ‘gold standard’ in the diagnosis, treatment and management of heart valve disease.
+We created a number of expert working groups including senior healthcare professionals and key opinion leaders from the fields of cardiology and heart valve disease, in addition to patients.The resulting report – Towards a Heart Healthy Future: A Gold Standard in the Diagnosis, Treatment and Management of Heart Valve Disease in Adults – was published in 2018 and sets out best practice for the care of heart valve disease across the patient pathway.

 A key action within the Gold Standard was to convene an implementation group to agree upon the best ways to achieve the recommendations within the report.
 In 2019 this was realised in the form of the Gold Standard Taskforce, who met to agree key actions and next steps.